mhdZhHan/rust-learning-through-activities/README.md

 6. [Activity 7: Working with an enum](/src/bin/a7.rs)
 7. [Activity 8: Organizing similar data using structs](/src/bin/a8.rs)

-## Activity 1: Functions

-Display your first and last name using separate functions.

-## Activity 2: Basic Arithmetic

-Display the result of the sum of two numbers.

-## Activity 3: Flow Control using if..else

-Display a message based on the value of a boolean variable.

-## Activity 3b: Flow Control using if..else if..else

-Display `>5`, `<5`, or `=5` based on the value of a variable.

-## Activity 4a: Decision Making with match

-Display "it's true" or "it's false" based on the value of a boolean variable.

 ## Usage

 Each activity is contained within its own Rust source file (`.rs`) located in the `src/bin` directory.
 To run a specific activity, use the `cargo run --bin <activity_name>` command.